SIMPLE MARKETING PLAN TEMPLATE TO GROW SMALL BUSINESS SALES

 Offering your products or services at a very low price will only make customers not to be attracted to your brand, and make them not to want to even consider demanding for the products or services you have to offer.

-This is the section in your marketing plan where you are to clearly explain how customers will get your products or services.
-To clearly write a good distribution plan, you will have to answer questions such as, how will customers demand for your products or services?
+This is the section of your marketing plan where you are to clearly explain how customers will get your products or services.
+To clearly write a good distribution plan, you will have to answer questions such as how will customers demand your products or services?
 Will it be directly from your company or through your website?

 Will your customers buy your products from distributors and retailers?
-It is very important you brainstorm several ways which you will be able to get your products to your customers, and make sure you clearly document them on this section of your marketing plan.
+It is very important you brainstorm several ways which you will be able to get your products to your customers and make sure you clearly document them in this section of your marketing plan.

 This section of your marketing plan is where you will clearly write out any offers you will be providing your customers.
 Offers are simply special deals you offer to your customers, either to attract new customers or to make sure more customers make more return purchases.